When people have recovered sufficiently or can be appropriately treated elsewhere, they are discharged from the hospital.

 To determine when people should be discharged, the doctor weighs the risk of developing a problem due to being in the hospital Problems Due to Hospitalization Just being in the hospital can cause certain problems, particularly infections (called hospital-acquired infections).
 Other problems include Problems associated with extended bed rest, including... read more (such as getting an infection) against the benefits of being treated in the hospital.

 If people can be appropriately treated outside the hospital, it is usually better for them to be at home, even if the illness that brought them to the hospital has not yet completely resolved.

 People can complete their treatment outside of the hospital if

-They are able to take food, water, and drugs by mouth.
+They are able to take food, water, and medications by mouth.

-Their pain is reduced to tolerable levels (but not necessarily completely relieved) by drugs.
+Their pain is reduced to tolerable levels (but not necessarily completely relieved) by medications.

 They can move around their residence and care for themselves or have the help needed to do so.

 Their condition no longer requires advanced daily monitoring with hospital equipment.

 Follow-up appointments with their doctors have been arranged.

 Before discharge from the hospital, staff members may evaluate people's ability to move around safely and ask questions to determine whether they are likely to need extra help after discharge.
 A discharge planner or a social worker at the hospital can anticipate which problems are likely, then make suggestions about and arrange for needed home health care Home health care Health care for older people may be provided in a variety of settings.
 Most older people receive medical care in their primary care doctor's office.
 The office may be in a medical office building... read more services, which may include a visiting nurse, a visiting physical therapist, and equipment, such as a wheelchair or shower bench.
 However, people and their family members should be involved in these plans to make sure they are appropriate.